 So, who watched Watchdog last week (Thursday, 12th April 2012)?
 Who, who, who?

-On the Rogue Trader’s section of the programme, they exposed a couple of shit-for-brain letting agent cowboys ripping off innocent and unsuspecting prospective tenants with “Reservation fees”, and nothing gave me greater pleasure than watching them squirm on national TV, while attempting to plead their case with nonsensical dribble.
+On the Rogue Trader’s section of the programme, they exposed a couple of shit-for-brain letting agent cowboys ripping off innocent and unsuspecting prospective tenants with “Reservation fees”, and nothing gave me greater pleasure than watching them squirm on national TV as they were exposed.

 What is a tenant Reservation Fee?